fundapps/TechDocs/README.md

 ## Available Nomenclatures `GET /rest/api/v1/nomenclatures`

-List of available data providers, identifier types and position services and more.
+List of available data providers, identifier types, position services and more.
 Those can be requested from this endpoint.
 You must then use the appropriate ids for parameters in other requests.

 | Id  | Data Provider |
 | --- | ------------- |